-In my case, high school brought consistent instruction in French.
+High school brought consistent instruction in French.
 I still remember the name of my first lesson… “Le magnétophone” (The Cassette Player).
 I don’t remember much else from that lesson, or in fact any of the lessons following for the next two years.
-I was however quite good, and was selected to compete in an Alliance Française French competition, in which I received an Honourable Mention.
-The poem we had to recite, Dame Souris Trotte by Paul Verlaine, is one that many French first graders have to learn, and the verses I learned are indelibly imprinted into my brain, even thirty-*cough* *cough* something years later!

-I arrived in the Netherlands, aged 23 years, with a total of three words in my repertoire – “ja”, “nee” and “hallo” – and a “Teach Yourself Dutch” language kit under my arm!
+I arrived in the Netherlands with a total of three words in my repertoire – “ja”, “nee” and “hallo” – and a “Teach Yourself Dutch” language kit under my arm!
 The morning after I arrived, needing to go into town to buy a few bits and pieces, I asked the English woman in whose home I was working “How do you say please?”.
 “Alstublieft.”
 “Ahhhh… huh?”
-Three syllables for a simple work like “please”???
+Three syllables for a simple word like “please”???

 Fear filled my heart!
 “Is there another word?”
 “Well… you could say ‘graag’” (which sounded far harder, as Dutch uses a gutteral sound for ‘g’, similar to the Scottish ‘ch’ in ‘loch’).
 “Ahhh… what was the first word again?”

-After 5 mins of rehearsing my single word acquisition for the morning, I braved the 1οC snowy weather and walked the ten minutes in to town to buy my shampoo.
+After five minutes of rehearsing my single word acquisition for the morning, I braved the 1 degree Celcius snowy weather and walked the ten minutes into town to buy my shampoo.
 I was fine, until at the register the cashier asked me a question.
 “Huh!?
 Sorry?”
 She repeated for me slowly, obviously having worked out I wasn’t a native… “Wilt… u… een… tasje?”
 (Do you want a plastic bag?) and showing me a bag… “Uhh.. ja!”
 I raced home, breathing heavily. 🙂

-This experience is indelibly printed into my memory, even twenty years later… but it was not going to stop me.
+This experience is indelibly printed into my memory, even all these years later… but it was not going to stop me.
 If anything, it simply solidified my intent to learn to speak Dutch.

 When I examined how I learned it was exactly the same as how I learned Dutch – listening, mimicking and using it.
 And being humble enough to deal with repeated correction and being treated like a child!